 - Elderberry syrup should not be used by people with certain conditions – be sure to look it up!

-- homemade chicken stock – always a good food to include in your meal plan at least once a week, especially in the fall/winter.
+- homemade chicken stock from bones – always a good food to include in your meal plan at least once a week, especially in the fall/winter.